Moduli spaces and period mappings of genus one fibered K3 surfaces: Applications to the mapping class group

 The situation is similar for a once or twice-punctured 2-sphere: an affine structure makes such a surface a torsor of the identity component of its automorphism group, which is then isomorphic to the additive group resp.\ the multiplicative group of the complex field.

-Let $\pi :M\to \PP^1$ be a genus fibration with only nodal fibers as singular fibers and with discriminant $D$.
+Let $\pi :M\to \PP^1$ be a genus one fibration with only nodal fibers as singular fibers and with discriminant $D$.
 The complex structure determines in each fiber an affine structure (depending smoothly on the base point).
 So the structure group of $\pi$, at least over $\PP^1\ssm D$, is the semi-direct product $T^2\rtimes \SL_2(\ZZ)$.
-This determines a subgroup $\Diff_\aff (\pi)\subset \Diff(\pi)$ as the subgroup of fibration preserving diffeomorphisms that also preserve this fiberwise-affine structure.
+This determines a subgroup $\Diff_\aff (\pi)\subset \Diff(\pi)$ as the subgroup of fibration-preserving diffeomorphisms that also preserve this fiberwise-affine structure.
 We put

 Note that $\Tr(M/\PP^1)$ is an abelian subgroup of $\Diff^+_\aff(M/\PP^1)$ that is normal in $\Diff^+_\aff (\pi)$.
 We call its connected component group the \emph{smooth Mordell-Weil} group of $\pi$, denoting it